Yagavi1994/Siihraz-Shades/README.md

 ### Communication:
 I wanted this page to communicate makeup in every way possible.
 So, I made sure everything looked simple, professional and classy.
 Chose the color palette, fonts, pictures and page styling with the same intention.

-(used two colors which are used majorly in makeup industry, that is caramel brown and dark grey which contrasted well with white background.
-Another major thing used for communication is images.
-I used all very high quality and attractive images of the makeup artist's work to attract audiences.
-I used 'Karla' font since it was simple, professional and classy which complimented well to the color palette and images.)

 ### Current User Goals:
 - To see the work of the makeup artist and contact her.